wxnnvs/geronimo-2/README.md

 5. Run `go build -ldflags="-H windowsgui" client.go`
 6. Run ``client.exe``

 That's it!
 You should now have remote command prompt access

+(The server has cross platform support, but the client is Windows only)

 ## Commands:
 ```